shimmy568/howdyConUHacks/README.md

 # FOODIE - CONUHACKSIII

-This repo is for Foodie - a menu translator for when you don't understand shit :)
+This repo is for Foodie - a translator for fancy menu terms :)

 ### FOR API USAGE